Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 ## Algorithmic Thinking

-Programming algorithms are a big part of data science and are, in essence, a procedure or formula used to solve a problem.
+Algorithms are a big part of data science and are, in essence, a procedure or formula used to solve a problem.

 Besides objects, a common way to group data is via an array.
 An array is simply a list of elements, where each element contains its own data and has a specific index (i.e. position) in the array.
 Because of their widespread use, there are a multitude of algorithms that can sort arrays and search for elements in them.

 Each algorithm is measured and compared with one another primarily based on its average time complexity and space complexity.
 Both of these are indicated using Big-O notation, which outlines the mathematical trend of each complexity as the number of items in the array increases.
-Attached below is a graph with illustrations of common complexities with their respective Big-O notations indicated, where ``n`` represents the input size of the array...
+Attached below is a graph containing illustrations of common complexities with their respective Big-O notations indicated, where ``n`` represents the input size of the array...

 ![Big O Notation Graph](https://miro.medium.com/max/1400/1*FkQzWqqIMlAHZ_xNrEPKeA.png)
 > Credit: https://miro.medium.com/max/1400/1*FkQzWqqIMlAHZ_xNrEPKeA.png

-The time complexity is what the trend will look like for how long a specific algorithm will take on average for sorting/searching an array with ``n`` amount of items.
+The time complexity is what the trend for how long a specific algorithm will take looks like on average for sorting/searching an array with ``n`` amount of items.
 For instance, if an algorithm has a linear time complexity (denoted as ``O(n)``) that means that the amount of time the algorithm takes will increase linearly as ``n`` increases (shown in blue on the above graph).
-On the other hand, if an algorithm has a logarithmic time complexity (``O(log(n))``), the amount of time the algorithm takes will increase but as a continuously slower rate as ``n`` increases (shown in yellow).
+On the other hand, if an algorithm has a logarithmic time complexity (``O(log(n))``), the amount of time the algorithm takes will increase but at a continuously slower rate as ``n`` increases (shown in yellow).

-Likewise, the space complexity outlines the trend for how much space it will take a computer to run the algorithm on average as ``n`` increases and uses the same Big-O notation.
+Likewise, the space complexity outlines the trend for how much space in memory it will take a computer to run the algorithm on average as ``n`` increases and uses the same Big-O notation.
 Some common space complexities denoted by Big-O notation include constant space (``O(1)``), meaning as ``n`` increases the amount of space needed stays the same (shown in green), and quadratic space, meaning the space needed will increase exponentially as ``n`` increases (shown in red).

-### Sorting Algorithm
+### Sorting Algorithms

-As the name implies, sorting algorithms are used to sort elements in an array in accordance to a specific criteria.
+As the name implies, sorting algorithms are used to sort elements in an array in accordance to specific criteria.
 The simplest example is sorting an array of numbers from least to greatest, and will be the sorting criteria used for all the following code examples...

 #### Insertion Sort